 Breast pain is one of the most common concerns that we evaluate in the Center for Breast Care.
-It affects women of all ages and can be of short or long duration.
+While rarely a sign of cancer—less than three percent of patients with breast pain are found to have cancer—breast pain affects women of all ages.
 It is often difficult to pinpoint the cause of pain because there are so many potential triggers.
-The first step in evaluation is to look for any potential disease process.
-Less than 10 % of breast cancer patients have associated breast pain.
-We recommend that you contact your provider or the Norma J. Vinger Center for Breast Care for:
+If you are concerned about pain that you are feeling in your breasts, contact the Norma J. Vinger Center for Breast Care.

-- Persistent pain that is new to you and lasts longer than several weeks.
-(If your menstrual cycle is expected within this time frame, try to wait until your cycle has ceased.
-If the pain remains, call for evaluation).
+- You have new breast pain that does not go away after a few weeks.
+If your menstrual cycle is expected within this time frame, try to wait until your cycle has ceased.
+If the pain remains, call for evaluation.

-: Bilateral breast pain may be an early alert to pregnancy.
-Consider an “At home” pregnancy test.
+Remember: Bilateral breast pain may be an early alert to pregnancy.
+Consider an at-home pregnancy test if this is a possibility.

 - Is the pain in one or both breasts?